yesnik/linux-guides/processes.md

 - `sleep 1000 &` - run process in the background
 - `jobs` - show processes running in the context of the current shell
 - `watch date` - run a command repeatedly (2 seconds cycle by default)

+### Ports

 - `ss -4tunlp | grep 514` - check if some process is listening port 514
-- `netstat -tunlp` - show used ports
+- `netstat -tunlp`, `netstat -peanut` - show used ports
+- `lsof` - LiSts all Open Files belonging to all active processes
+- `lsof -i :8000` - show the application used by that port with PID

 ### Command `top`